VitoDH/stat535_project/README.md

 #### (1) Reshape

-Since convolution network requires the input to be $3D$ images, we need to reshape the image vector into image matrix with size of $28\times28$ and one channel.
-Now the range of each component is $[0,255]$ .
+Since convolution network requires the input to be 3D​ images, we need to reshape the image vector into image matrix with size of 28 x 28​ and one channel.
+Now the range of each component is [0,255]​ .

-Dimension of data  before reshape: $(40000,784)$
+Dimension of data  before reshape: (40000,784)​

-Dimension of data  after reshape: $(40000,28,28,1)$
+Dimension of data  after reshape: (40000,28,28,1)​

 #### (2) Scaling

-Using the function "transform.ToTensor" in Gluon, we can again reshape the data for the standard input in the framework and scale the data in the range $[0,1)$ .
+Using the function "transform.ToTensor" in Gluon, we can again reshape the data for the standard input in the framework and scale the data in the range [0,1)​ .

-Dimension of data  before scaling: $(40000,28,28,1)$
+Dimension of data  before scaling: (40000,28,28,1)​

-Dimension of data  after scaling: $(40000,1,28,28)$
+Dimension of data  after scaling: (40000,1,28,28)​